Gangs and Knife Crime

-- Act2Improv are running a summer programme on gangs and criminal exploitation in Buckinghamshire and Milton Keynes with the aim to prevent gang membershp and/or exploitation.
+- Act2Improv are running a summer programme on gangs and criminal exploitation in Buckinghamshire and Milton Keynes with the aim to prevent gang membership and/or exploitation.
 The success of the programme will be measured through quantitative measures of re-offending.

 - Local Licensing officers are working with licensed premises and their staff to improve their knowledge of under age drinking, acid attacks, child sexual exploitation, crime prevention counter-terrorism and reducing violence.

 - The Local Policing Area led multi-agency tasking and co-ordination (MATAC) process is being implemented in Oxfordshire and then across the force, focusing on a greater sharing of information between police and partners to target those causing the most harm.

 - The Milton Keynes and Bucks Positive Pathway Programme delivered a three weeks long, mentor-based service for 13 young males who had been put forward due to their gang connections, drug misuse, high level of criminality, and significant level of missing person/exploitation cases.
 Outcomes include a fall in missing persons cases involving the participants from 10 per week to a single case over three weeks and none of the participants who stayed on the programme were arrested or were reported to have committed any crime.

 - Thames Valley Police supported the Home Office week of action against knife crime (18-24/9) (Op Sceptre) and delivered a range of activities across the force including knife surrender bins in 16 front counters and test purchases by Police Cadets.